VIPQualityPost/knittingmotor/docs/OPERATION_MANUAL.md

 ### Main daily usage parameters and handling

 - Set row count (will be saved and reloaded)<br>
+  Can be set between 1 and 999 rows.
+The meaning of "row count" is different between operation modes:<br>
   `auto` mode: Setup a number of rows to knit<br>
   `manual` mode: Correct the no. of rows knitted here to reflect any manual interactions which the control box can not account for on its own